 As a result, no two analysts would arrive at the same fair value even though they use the same methodology.

-For Simply Wall St, it takes stock analysts’ revenue and growth rate estimates and then plugs them into a mathematical formula.
+For Simply Wall St, it takes analysts’ revenue and growth rate estimates and then plugs them into a mathematical formula.

 Here’s the problem.